-Limits of the far-right: Three lessons from the Dutch election
+Limits of the far right: Three lessons from the Dutch election

 The invasion of the yellow-haired screamers has, for the moment, been held off at the mouth of the Rhine, its brigade of very bad ideas blocked from making a continental landing by a Zuiderzee of Dutch common sense.

-What Wednesday’s Dutch election offered us was a lesson in the limits of the far-right populist movement, and in the best ways, and the worst ways, for citizens and politicians to resist it.
+What Wednesday’s Dutch election offered us was a lesson in the limits of the far-right populist movement, and a lesson in the best ways, and the worst ways, for citizens and politicians to resist it.

 Dutch politics changed in 2002, when a single-issue candidate ran against the country’s racial and religious minorities.
 He was Pim Fortuyn, Mr. Wilders’s predecessor and role model, and he came in second with 17 per cent of the vote, more than Mr. Wilders has ever achieved; some think he would have won even more had he not been assassinated nine days before the vote.